tamirgz/reverse-engineering-reference-manual/README.md

   + [Data Encoding](#-data-encoding-)
 ---

-__NOTE__: if you have any question or need further clarification on the content, feel free to create an issue and ask away!
+__NOTE(1)__: if you have any question or need further clarification on the content, feel free to create an issue and ask away!

+__NOTE(2)__: beta?
+Yes.
+In the coming months I'm planning on adding more pictures and diagrams to the current content.
+Plans to add more sections will continue after revamping it.

 # .general-knowledge